iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 The `dvclive.next_step()` line tells DVC that it can take a snapshot of the entire workspace and version it with Git.
-It's important that with this approach only code with metadata is versioned in Git (as an ephemeral commit), while the actual model weight file will be stored in the DVC data cache.
+It's important that with this approach only code with metadata is versioned in Git (as an ephemeral commit), while the actual model weight file will be stored in the DVC <abbr>cache</abbr>.

 ## Running experiments